Wilfred/difftastic/bindings/rust/README.md

 tree-sitter-python = "0.16"
 ```

-Typically, you will use the [parser][] function to create a tree-sitter
+Typically, you will use the [parser func][] function to create a tree-sitter
 [Parser][] that is configured to use this grammar, and then use the parser to
 parse some code: